The Mechanics of

 change paragraphs each time, the readers can usually figure out who’s talking.

-While I’m at it, just a couple notes about grammar-related
+While I’m at it, just a couple notes about grammar-related topics.

-Tense describes when an event
+Tense describes when an event happens.

-happens.
-There are three main
+There are three main tenses:

-tenses: past, present, and future.
-Most fictional stories are written in past
+fictional stories are written in past tense.

-tense.
-This allows the writer to tell
+This allows the writer to tell the story as if it’s already

-The examples I’ve given so far are written in past tense, as seen below:
+are written in past tense, as seen below:

-[“I’m going to church,” said Brian, grabbing his
+[“I’m going to church,” said Brian, grabbing his keys.

 Kevin looked up.